-- Undertake a Landscape and Visual Impact Assessment (LVIA) to inform the site layout, capacity and mitigation requirements, in order to minimise impact on views from the wider countryside to the south. - Retain and substantially enhance existing landscape structure, safeguarding mature trees and landscaping along the boundaries, and within the site and along historic field boundaries incorporating them into the landscape structure and layout of the development to contain the new housing, and limit the impact on the wider landscape; particularly to the southern boundary. - Ensure the design and layout of the development works with the natural grain of the landscape following the slope contours of the site, minimising cut and fill.
-Development proposals shall protect the character and amenity of existing PRoW which runs through the centre of the site and provide connections from the new development.
+- Undertake a Landscape and Visual Impact Assessment (LVIA) to inform the site layout, capacity and mitigation requirements, in order to minimise impact on views from the wider countryside to the south. - Retain and substantially enhance existing landscape structure, safeguarding existing mature and TPO trees and landscaping along/adjacent to the boundaries, and within the site and along historic field boundaries incorporating them into the landscape structure and layout of the development to contain the new housing, and limit the impact on the wider landscape; particularly to the southern boundary. - Ensure the design and layout of the development works with the natural grain of the landscape following the slope contours of the site, minimising cut and fill. - Development proposals shall protect and enhance the character and amenity of existing PRoW which runs through the centre of the site leading to the Worth Way and provide connections through the new development.